 How do I repair bare spots in my Kentucky bluegrass lawn?

 To repair thinning or empty patches of the KBG lawn, use sod to patch the area by removing the soil 3 inches deep.
 You can also overseed the patch and fertilize.
-It is imperative that you find out the reason for those patches or else they’ll occur again.
+You must find out the reason for those patches, or they’ll occur again.

 Is Kentucky bluegrass pet-friendly?

-KBG is non-toxic to dogs.
-It can also tolerate moderate foot traffic so you can let your pets roam on your lawn.
-Make sure to water dog pee, as it might cause patches.
-Don’t worry about any damage to your lawn though, as Kentucky bluegrass can heal itself pretty quickly.
+KBG is non-toxic to dogs and can tolerate moderate foot traffic, so you can let your pets roam on your lawn.
+Make sure to water dog pee, though, as it might cause patches.
+Don’t worry about any damage to your lawn, though, as Kentucky bluegrass can heal itself pretty quickly.

 Is KBG gardener friendly?

 It is a personal preference.
-KBG is generally considered garden enthusiast-friendly because it can stand foot traffic, can be overwatered, and can go dormant during droughts so it’s easy to manage.
-One thing that is not good about KBG like other grasses is that it is not pollination friendly.
-So some enthusiasts generally prefer Yarrow as an alternative.
+KBG is generally considered garden enthusiast-friendly because it can stand foot traffic, be overwatered, and go dormant during droughts, so it’s easy to manage.
+One thing that is not good about KBG, like other grasses, is that it is not pollination-friendly.
+So, some enthusiasts generally prefer Yarrow as an alternative.

 Can Kentucky bluegrass cause pollen allergy?

-Yes, KBG can sometimes cause a runny nose, and itchy eyes during March, April, and May.
-This is not a problem for most people in the States though.
+KBG can sometimes cause a runny nose and itchy eyes during March, April, and May.
+However, this is not a problem for most people in the States.

 Latest research into Kentucky bluegrass